HITECHCRIME/HC_SG247_Kept_Forgiving/README.md

-still i reach into the darkness where all others seem to be until bad just fucking happens people keep away from glee
+still i reach into the darkness where all others seem to be until bad just fucking happens people keep away from glee (stay away from glee)

 i admit i have been honest / i admit i'm still that honest for the sake of my own deed